-The folder was compiled in connection with Anti-Bullying Week, November 2005, within the context of the Government’s overall programme on anti-bullying.
+Most of the folder was compiled in connection with Anti-Bullying Week, November 2005.
 Later, following substantial consultation, the folder was revised and much expanded and was posted on the Teachernet website at the Department for Education and Skills.

 To view an article about the materials in this folder, click here.

-For fuller information about the Government’s anti-bullying programme, and to download a copy of the national Anti-Bullying Charter, visit:
+For fuller information about the Governments anti-bullying programme, and to download a copy of the national Anti-Bullying Charter, visit: http://www.dfes.gov.uk/bullying.

 In its present form the folder is divided into five sections: